 If the Maintenance Required (MAINT REQD) Light comes on in your Toyota Corolla dashboard, it is simple enough to reset.

-The Maintenance Light usually turns on to remind you it’s time to change the oil.
+The Maintenance Required Light usually turns on as a reminder it is time to change the oil.

-The car does not know if the oil has been changed; it is simply a reminder light that a mechanic will reset after changing the oil or other maintenance.
+The vehicle does not know if the oil has been changed; it is simply a reminder light that a mechanic will reset after changing the oil or other maintenance.